 Safety & IT Security

-Creative communication to help keep your employees, data and technology safe.
+Creative communication to help keep your employees, data and technology safe

 Workplace safety and information technology (IT) security are the cornerstones of a healthy business.
 When it comes to basic human needs, employees thrive when they feel safe and know their company is protected from threats of any kind.
+Employees need to understand the vital role they play in protecting your company.
+Communicating your corporate programs the right way will set your organization up for success.

 What is safety and IT security?

-Safety in the workplace boils down to protecting employees from work-related illnesses and injury, and ensuring work sites are secure from intruders.
+Safety in the workplace boils down to protecting employees from work-related illnesses and injury, and ensuring worksites are secure from intruders.
 The Occupational Safety and Health Administration (OSHA), an agency of the U.S. Department of Labor, was created in 1971 to ensure safe and healthful workplace conditions.

 At first glance, information technology (IT) and information security appear to be the same.
 But there really is a difference between information technology and information security.